Laknath1996/oldweb/_pages/01_Home.md

 ## Selected Awards

-* Gold Medal donated by Technomedics Pvt Ltd for the Biomedical
+* Gold Medal donated by Technomedics Pvt Ltd for the BME graduate with the highest academic performance

 * Honorary Mention at the IEEE Communication Society Student Competition 2019 (Ranked among top 15 teams in the world)